Reference

 Foreigner — any residential property60%

 ABSD is charged on the purchase price or market value, whichever is higher.
 Further profiles (entities, trustees, housing developers) and reliefs are detailed on the IRAS source page.
+Compute BSD and ABSD on a specific price with the stamp duty calculator.

 For reference only.
 Rates change; verify against the official source before acting.
 Figures here are reproduced from CPF Board, IRAS, HDB, MAS and issuer publications and from the SGfi calculator data layer.
 SGfi is an educational platform and is not licensed by the Monetary Authority of Singapore.